Elpidio Valdés

 Elpidio Valdés is a cartoon character and comic, who starred in a number of features, shorts and strips of the same name.
 He was created in 1970 by cartoonist and Cuban filmmaker Juan Padrón, considered the father of Cuban film animation and director of the first three animated feature films produced by the Cuban Institute of Cinematographic Art and Industry.

-Elpidio Valdes is a mambí colonel fighting for the liberation of their homeland from Spanish colonialism, commanding a squadron of cavalry, and represents the Cuban peasants in the 19th century slaves joined, and some landowners to form the Army of liberation.
+Elpidio Valdes is a mambí colonel fighting for the liberation of their homeland from Spanish colonialism, commanding a squadron of cavalry, and represents the Cuban peasants in the 19th century Army of liberation.

 He owes his name to Cecilia Valdés, Cuban protagonist of a novel of the 19th century.

 Elpidio Valdes was intended to strengthen among Cuban children and youth a particular state view of an alleged authentic expression of the characters of the Cuban nationality.

 Plot

 Elpidio Valdés was born in the 1870s, in a field of battle during the Ten Years' War.
 He was son of a rebel army officer and a peasant woman.
 In 1895, he joined the Liberation Army in the beginning of the War of Independence.
 His father caught in an ambush at the beginning of the war, in which his mother continued to work in exile.
-Reach the rank of colonel and survives the end of the war and during the Republic.
+He reaches the rank of colonel and survives the end of the war and during the Republic.
 He married in full battle with his girlfriend Maria Silvia with whom he has a son.

 The character's story is told in three films.